palomino79/session-normalizer-middleware/README.md

 ## Usage

-SessionNormalizerMiddleware provides a drop-in replacement for the standard fasthtml session middleware class.
+SessionNormalizerMiddleware provides a drop-in replacement for the standard [FastHTML](https://github.com/AnswerDotAI/fasthtml) session middleware class.
 This session middleware class aggressively converts session stored data to a format that can be serialized.

 Simple example: